🤖 Summarize this article with AI:

 This is the most crucial part of writing a test plan, because it covers the actual scope of testing.
 Single test case answers the question “what do I want to test?”, and the reply needs to be in singular.
 One test case covers one topic, but do note that it may be divided into a few separate scripts.
 For example one test case will cover the user login functionality, but separate scripts will cover logging in by using different web browsers.

 A test suite is a collection of test cases grouped for test execution purposes.
-Moving along with the example from above a test suite would cover the whole user authentication process, and logging in, password reset, logging out etc. would be separate test cases.
+Building on the example above, a test suite would cover the entire user authentication process, including logging in, password reset, and logging out, among other separate test cases.
+Where applicable, include integration testing, system testing, and load testing as part of your test plan to ensure thorough evaluation.
+Ensure adequate test coverage by mapping test cases to requirements, so all critical functionalities are validated.

 Test execution schedule

 The schedule has to cover both the high-level and low-level planning of the test phase.
-The first defining moment comes with the decision on waterfall vs agile that gives you a basic idea on when the testing will happen.
+The first defining moment comes with the decision on waterfall vs agile which gives you a basic idea on when the testing will happen.
 Is it going to be post-development or mid-development?
-Remember that creating a schedule is not only putting the test procedure into a calendar, the harder part sometimes is to figure out in what order the testing will take place.
+Remember that creating a schedule is not only putting the test procedure into a calendar; the harder part sometimes is to figure out in what order the testing will take place.
+Be sure to track testing activities and monitor testing progress to keep the project on schedule.

 Defect reporting and tracking